Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 Phased Sweeping

-The full ensemble has three GEM specialists (bull / bear / ranging) gated by a 3-state HMM regime detector, plus a meta-allocator that blends specialist portfolios when the HMM is uncertain.
+The full ensemble has three GEM specialists (bull / bear / ranging) gated by a 3-state HMM regime detector, plus a meta-allocator model that blends specialist portfolios when the HMM outcome is uncertain (< 90%).
 That is roughly 15 sweepable parameters.

-A grid over all 15 is combinatorially hopeless.
-The autoresearch loop instead sweeps in phases:
+A grid over all 15 is combinatorially prohibitive, which is why the autoresearch loop instead sweeps in phases:

 1. Phase 1 – HMM hyperparameters (refit interval, hard-switch threshold, min observations).
 Specialists held at defaults.